Welcome to the World of Wonders Science Museum!

-In 2004, on the way home from a family visit at the Exploratorium, Dan Ingrum from Lodi, realized that this was exactly what the Central Valley needed; an Exploratorium type of museum for our family, our community and our future.
-Inspired by one man’s dream, a small group of dedicated visionaries came together in 2005 in the hopes of building a hands-on science museum to help compliment the education of our children today and for all future generations.
-With limited time dedicated to science in the classroom, these visionaries believed this was the perfect time to establish science education programs through edutainment with the aspiration of fostering young astronauts, medical doctors, meteorologists and engineers, just to name a few.
-As a result of these edutainment programs, the museum would give birth to the next generation of American scientists.
+In 2004, on the way home from a family visit at the Exploratorium in San Francisco, Lodi resident Dan Ingrum realized that it was exactly what the Central Valley needed- an Exploratorium-type of museum for our families, our community, and our future.
+Inspired by one man’s dream, a small group of dedicated visionaries came together in 2005 in the hopes of building a hands-on science museum to help complement the education of our children today and for future generations.
+With limited time in classrooms dedicated to science, these visionaries believed it was the perfect time to establish an informal science education center to foster not only young scientists and engineers, but to improve the science literacy of the community at large.

-Hence, the World of Wonders Science Museum was born.
-With many dedicated hours and the true belief in the vision of the WOW, this volunteer group raised over $600,000 just from the local communities.
+Thus, the World of Wonders Science Museum was born!
+With many dedicated hours and a belief in the vision of the WOW, this volunteer group raised over $600,000 just from the local communities.
 In May of 2008, tenant improvements commenced on an empty 9,000 sq. ft. building and by September 2008, the building was ready to be filled with hands-on exhibits.

 Thank you to our Dedicated Donors